sumitgadade/docker-compose/README.md

 # docker-compose
-## Before running this need to follow the  link
+## Before running this need to follow the process (Link is given below)
 ``` bash
 github.com/sumitgadade/docker-mysql
 ```